logicalgraphs/CryptoCoin/README.md

 * write a comparison of recommendations from yesterday: how did they do today?
   This we call a day-after results report.
 It's a new thing.
 DONE, ... but:
-  * add call: BUY / SELL / EH to yesterday's recommendation for a currency
+  * add call: BUY / SELL / EH to yesterday's recommendation for a currency: DONE
-  * improve the query with an inner join to replace the inner select
+  * improve the query with an inner join to replace the inner select: DONE

 * add a transfer protocol for coins (instead of dollars)